The best time to visit Sequoia & Kings Canyon National Park is from mid June to August.

 On the plus side, the abundance of wildflowers that bloom in the foothills makes this time of year a favorite for walkers.
 In late May, the shuttle service will resume.

 The best time for good weather in Sequoia and Kings Canyon National Parks from June to August.

 Average high temperatures in the sequoia groves during this time is about 74ºF (23.3ºC), which makes for a pleasant experience.
 However, the foothills can be very hot, with an average high temperature of about 94ºF (34.4ºC) and record highs that are well above 110ºF (43.3ºC).

 Therefore, if you want to visit the foothills, the best time for good weather is late spring and early fall.

 Best time for camping

-The best time to camp in Sequoia and Kings Canyon is during the summer, particularly between June and August.
+The best time to camp in Sequoia and Kings Canyon is between June and August.

 During this time, temperatures are comfortable in the sequoia groves, making camping a pleasant experience.
 There is generally minimal rain in the parks throughout the summer, though afternoon thunderstorms are always a possibility.

 Keep in mind that the foothills campgrounds in Sequoia and Kings Canyon are quite hot during the summer, so it’s best to camp at higher elevations during this time.

 The best time to visit Sequoia and Kings Canyon National Parks to avoid the crowds is from December to February.